DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "run", "table.query.sql", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-Aha. ``table``, and ``query``.
+Aha. ``table``, and ``query`` are required.
 Good, we have both.
 In this example we'll use the data item we've stored as input for another workflow.
 That goes like this:

 {{ cli("kiara", "run", "table.query.sql", "table=value:my_first_table", "query=\"select Label, JournalType from data where City=\'Berlin\'\"", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}, max_height=240) }}